-One significant difference with Berger.
+One significant difference with Berger from the rest.
 Berger believes the experience of the comic and the signal of transcendence that it betrays are empirically discernible.
 “The experience of the comic,” he says, “is, finally, a promise of redemption.
 Religious faith is the intuition …that the promise will be kept.” (x) Philosopher Simon Critchley, quite to the contrary, says there is nothing redemptive about laughter.
-This is why I believe both Lewis and Chesterton would say any hint of redemption in joy or laughter comes as a gift of faith, opening your eyes to reality.
+If it is a redemptive experience, Critchley has missed it completely.
+This is why I believe both Lewis and Chesterton would say any hint of redemption in joy or laughter comes as a gift of faith, opening your eyes to the true and deep structure of reality.
 The empirical is always still the perception of a person.

 I’m Calvinian in matters of Christian faith, and John Calvin was often an anxious and sombre person.
 Calvinists actually get a bad rap in Chesterton’s writing, where Puritans are commonly caricatured as austere, gloomy sorts.
 Lindvall refutes this stereotype, saying quite the opposite: Calvinists love good food and drink, as their special aversion was “bishops, not beer.”
 He then quotes Lewis with this ironic remark:

 “On many questions and specially in view of the marriage bed, the Puritans were the indulgent party, if we may without disrespect so use the name of a great Roman Catholic, a great writer, and a great man, they were much more Chestertonian than their adversaries.
 The idea that a Puritan was a repressed and repressive person would have astonished Sir Thomas More and Luther about equally.”
 341